Garam Masala – How To Use Garam Masala, Recipe And Substitute

-It’s a combination of many different spices, blended together to make a traditional Indian spice mix.
+It is a combination of many different spices, blended together which makes it a traditional Indian spice blend.

-A fascinating story of Garam masala powder is that although it is used in every Indian household, each region, state and household have their very own unique recipe.
+A fascinating fact about this must-have Indian spice is that although it is used in every Indian household, each region, state and household have their very own unique recipe.

 It’s up to your personal or household preference.

 ‘Garam’ is an Indian word for ‘Hot’ and ‘Masala’ means ‘Spice’.